vishwakpreeti/RealtimeAnomalyDetection-/README.md

 tqdm
 pandas
 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the IITJ License.